jmdvinodjmd/LIBS2ML/README.md

 ## Quick Start Example
 Here we provide an example of using LIBS2ML.
 For this we use MATLAB script ``exp_run.m" which uses ``mushroom.mat" dataset, which is present in ``data" folder, and sets some values to different parameters which can be tuned depending upon the problem and the solver.
 This compares the selected solvers for their convergence against time and accuracy.
+All required datasets can be downloaded from [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/) website and need to be in matlab format (can be converted using LIBSVM library).
 - First Run `run_this_first.m' MATLAB script, if not done earlier, which will add the folders to the path.
-- `exp_run.m', which is MATLAB driver script for running the experiments.
+- `exp_run.m', which is MATLAB driver script for running the experiments (or you can run other readymade driver script or modify the existing ones).

-The experimental results for running demo the script with news20 dataset:
+The experimental results for running demo the script with mushroom dataset:

 <img src="https://github.com/jmdvinodjmd/JMD/blob/master/results.png" width="800">
 <br /><br />